Welcome To Our Church

 Voice Of the Martyrs Work:

-VOM responds to persecution and provides training for pastors and believers.
-We also distribute Bibles to tribal Christians and provide ministry tools for front-line workers.
+VOM responds to persecution and provides training and resources for front-line workers.

 Prayer Requests: